vporton/courts/README.md

 of verifying honesty into multiple organizations and have a "central" hub that based on their decisions verifies honesty automatically.

-If the hub court trusts a court 5 mistakenly, we could beforehand limit our trust to 1000 tokens per months and later abandon the trust as HONEST5 becomes known no more to represent real honesty.

 Now a payment gateway may accept the money H of our hub, or it may choose to use another hub.
 There is no really "central" hub, it is up to payment gateways and traders to decide which money they accept and which don't.
 That's the democratic way to control money.